Slavery in the Umayyad Caliphate: Slave trade

 The slave trade in the Umayyad Caliphate was built upon the legacy of the slave trade during the preceding Rashidun Caliphate.
 This was built upon a combination of the enslavement of war captives during the Early Muslim conquests of the Caliphate; tributary and taxation slaves, as well as commercial slave trade by slave merchants.

 War captives

 During the Umayyad Caliphate the Imperial Muslim conquests of the preceding Rashidun Caliphate continued.
 The Empire of the Caliphate expanded to North Africa, Hispania and South France in the West, and the Central Asia and India in the East.
 The military expansion of the Empire took place in parallel with a slave trade with war captives, which expanded in parallel with the conquests, when captives of subjugated non-Muslim peoples were enslaved.
 This was defined as legitimate by Islamic law, in which kafir (non-Muslims) of Dar al-harb (non-Muslim lands) were viewed as legitimate targets of enslavement.

+Armenia

+During the Arab conquest of Armenia, thousands of Armenians were carried into slavery by the Arab invaders to serve in other regions of the Umayyad Caliphate, including their capital Damascus in the Muslim-controlled Syria.